New! John Hardin of Burke County, NC and Washington County, Indiana Son of Gabriel Harding

 SONS AND DAUGHTERS OF GABRIEL HARDING OF MOORE COUNTY, NORTH CAROLINA

 Gabriel Hardin had nine sons and daughters alive at his death in 1801.
-I know of none of the daughters.
-These are some of the believed or known sons:
+Tabatha Hardin was a wife of David Williams who administered the 1801 estate of old Gabriel Hardin, and may be Gabriel's daughter.
+A section on Tabatha follows.
+Below it, some of the believed or known sons.

 ISAAC HARDIN, c.
 1750 to past 1830